Elements of Design in Fashion

 30. Versace’s draped evening dress.

-Variety or alliteration is the usage of different elements creating uniqueness.
+Variety or alliteration is the usage of different elements of design.

-31. Rei Kawakubo’s patch worked jacket is the best example that I could post for this!
+31. Rei Kawakubo’s patch worked jacket is the best example that I could recollect.